-Back and leg pain, along with sciatica, can make walking at a shopping mall almost impossible.
-Instead of doing a lot of walking maybe pick up gift cards or go online.
-This way the family and friends get to pick whatever they want and you avoid lifting and carrying shopping bags.
+Back and leg pain and sciatica can make walking at a shopping mall almost impossible.
+Instead of walking, maybe pick up gift cards or go online.
+This way, the family and friends get to pick whatever they want, and you avoid lifting and carrying shopping bags.
 But, if you do buy personalized gifts, go online.
 Everything gets shipped straight to wherever you want.

 Tip 2 – Plan Before Cooking

 If you’re expecting a large crowd, prepare all you can ahead of time.
-Example: pies can be baked the day before.
+For example, pies can be baked the day before.

 Before you start cooking, look at the kitchen.
-Is there room for everyone to fit while helping, conversing, etc?
+Is there room for everyone to fit in a while helping, conversing, etc.?
 If not, set up the space so people can flow easily around each other and get things done.

-Use your counter-top to lean on every now and then for a few minutes and take the pressure off your back.
+Use your countertop to lean on every now and then for a few minutes and take the pressure off your back.
 Do not stay in any one position for an extended period.
 To help you not forget, set a timer to remind you to sit, rest, or stand.
-Also, let your guests help with serving and clean up so any stress on the body is reduced.
+Also, let your guests help with serving and cleaning up, so any stress on the body is reduced.

 Tip 3 – Make Decorating a Group Activity

 Don’t decorate by yourself.
 Especially when moving heavy objects.
-Get help so everyone is involved.
-This will prevent repetitive injuries when reaching or twisting and reduce stress to you and your family’s backs.
+Get help, so everyone is involved.
+This will prevent repetitive injuries when reaching or twisting and reduce stress to your and your family’s backs.

 Tip 4: Make Time for Yourself

-Stay focused, as you need strength and flexibility to be able to accomplish these tasks.
+- Stay focused, as you need strength and flexibility to accomplish these tasks.
 So stretch out and continue your exercise regimen no matter how hectic it gets.

 Continue to eat the regular healthy meals you’re used to.
 Gaining weight will make back pain worse.
 Staying on track isn’t easy during the holidays.
 Take a look online for healthy strategies before the holiday parties begin.